 In the morning, head north and visit Edelény in the Sajó Valley, bearing in mind that it will take more than an hour to visit the country’s most beautiful early Baroque building, the L’Huillier-Coburg Palace.
 From here, head to Virág Hill on the edge of Edelény for some wine tasting in the cellars of a local winery.

-Return to Miskolc for lunch, stop at the Pittyén vineyard in Nyékládháza for a quick flight of wines, then visit the ruins of Ónod Castle and the memorial site of the Battle of Muhi, both important places in Hungarian history.
-Heading east from here, visit Tibolddaróc, which boasts cellars carved into the tuff, small family and large wineries, palaces and delicious sparkling wines.
+In the morning, visit the ruins of Ónod Castle and the memorial site of the Battle of Muhi, both important places in Hungarian history.
+Then be sure to stop at the Pittyén vineyard in Nyékládháza for a wine tasting, before visiting Tibolddaróc, which boasts cellars carved into the tuff, small family and large wineries, palaces and delicious sparkling wines.

 And as you are here, make sure you climb up to the lookout too, where there is a lovely view of the valley and the village with verdant vineyards behind you.